imageFlowNet/imageFlowNet.github.io/_pages/about.md

 permalink: /
 title: "Page under construction"
 excerpt: "About me"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html
 ---

-Publications are now updated.
+Page under construction

 {% for post in site.posts reversed %}
   {% include archive-single.html %}